pomme-clic/s-money-documentation/docs/docs/accounts/P2P.md

 ## Endpoints

-Within our Debt API you will be able to manage your client debt follow-up and recovery.
+Within our debt API you will be able to manage your client debt follow-up and recovery.

 To retrieve the customer debt :